PicoVNA 6 or 8.5GHz Vector Network Analyzer

 High performance, portability and low cost

-- High speed of > 5000 dual-port s-parameters per second
+- High speed of up to 5500 dual-port S-parameters per second

 - ‘Quad RX’ four-receiver architecture for optimal accuracy

-- 118 dB dynamic range at 10 Hz bandwidth
+- Up to 124 dB dynamic range at 10 Hz bandwidth

 - 0.005 dB RMS trace noise at bandwidth of 140 kHz